 License type permissions

 A dispensary license cannot create packages.
 A cultivator license cannot record retail sales.
 A microbusiness license has hybrid permissions that vary by state.
 Your integration must validate the license type before calling an endpoint, or METRC will return a 403 with a message like "License does not have permission to perform this action."
-We keep a local permission matrix per state to short-circuit invalid requests before they leave our server.

 Native integration versus middleware

 Native integration means your POS calls METRC APIs directly from its backend.
 You own the credentials, the retry logic, the error handling, and the mapping.
 The advantage is control and latency.
-The disadvantage is engineering cost — every state change, every API version bump, and every outage is your problem to fix.
+The disadvantage is engineering cost.
+Middleware integration means a third-party service sits between your POS and METRC.
+The advantage is faster time to market.
+The disadvantage is an additional dependency, latency, and a support ticket dance when something breaks.

 We chose native integration for DubLedger because our operators need sub-second checkout and because we want direct observability into every METRC call.
 If you are evaluating a POS, ask the vendor which architecture they use and whether they expose METRC call logs to you.
 If the answer is no, you are flying blind during an audit.